rdingwall/sqlmsbuildtasks/README.md

 * ``UserInstance``
 * ``WorkstationID``

-See [MSDN](http://msdn.microsoft.com/en-us/library/system.data.sqlclient.sqlconnectionstringbuilder.aspx) for more info about what each of these keys mean.
+See [MSDN](http://msdn.microsoft.com/en-us/library/system.data.sqlclient.sqlconnectionstringbuilder.aspx) for a detailed description of the purpose of each of these keys.